dcolinmorgan/pyNB/docs/pyNB_simple_app_note.md

 #### Synthetic Network Validation

-To assess PyNB's network generation capabilities, we compared scale-free networks generated by PyNB against networks from the GeneSPIDER repository and analyzed their topological properties.
+To assess pyGS's network generation capabilities, we compared scale-free networks generated by pyGS against networks from the GeneSPIDER repository and analyzed their topological properties.

-**Degree Distribution Analysis**: PyNB-generated scale-free networks with exponent γ = 3 showed power-law degree distributions consistent with theoretical predictions (α = -3 in log-log plots), with Kolmogorov-Smirnov test p-values > 0.05 compared to theoretical distributions in 95% of samples.
+**Degree Distribution Analysis**: pyGS-generated scale-free networks with exponent γ = 3 showed power-law degree distributions consistent with theoretical predictions (α = -3 in log-log plots), with Kolmogorov-Smirnov test p-values > 0.05 compared to theoretical distributions in 95% of samples.

 **Clustering Coefficient**: Generated networks maintained clustering coefficients within 5% of expected theoretical values, confirming topological realism.